Prediabetes - How To Make A Plan

-Prediabetes means that your blood sugar level is higher than normal but not yet high enough to be type 2 diabetes.
+Prediabetes means that your blood sugar level is higher than normal but not yet high enough to diagnose type 2 diabetes.
 Without lifestyle changes, people with prediabetes will almost certainly progress to type 2 diabetes.
-If you have prediabetes, the long-term damage of diabetes; especially to your heart, blood vessels, nerves and kidneys may already be starting.
+If you have prediabetes, the long-term complications from diabetes; especially to your heart, blood vessels, nerves and kidneys may already be starting.

 A Glycated Hemoglobin (A1C) test result of between 5.7 and 6.4 percent is considered prediabetes.
 Also, a fasting blood sugar level from 100 to 125 mg/dL (5.6 to 7.0 mmol/L) is considered prediabetes.
 This result is sometimes called impaired fasting glucose.

 If you fall into this category, what can you do?
 First thing is to make a plan and commit to it.
 Identify your personal habits that are contributing to these levels and plan to counteract them immediately.
 It is not enough to get prescribed medication and take it to try and counteract your lifestyle.

 To figure out what needs to be included in your plan, you need to know yourself and be honest with yourself.
 Is your diet the weak point?
 Do you eat too many carb and sugars and high glycemic index (GI) foods.
 (The glycemic index (GI) is a scale from 1-100 that ranks carbohydrate-rich foods by how much they raise blood glucose levels.
 Some carbohydrate foods are digested quickly, and others more slowly.
 The ranking is based on how the carbohydrate food when digested compares to the standard food, which is either white bread or pure glucose.

 White bread and glucose have been given the highest possible rating of 100 on the glycemic index because they raise blood glucose levels higher and quicker than most other foods.)